Best use of Hilton Honors points

 If you’re a fan of Hilton hotels, check out these four cards from American Express.
 You can quickly earn a ton of Hilton points simply by meeting minimum spending requirements for the welcome bonuses, and you can redeem the points for hotel stays at Hilton hotels worldwide.

-- Hilton Honors American Express Card – 80,000 bonus points after you spend $1,000 on eligible purchases within the first three months of account opening.
-Terms Apply.
-Plus, you can earn an additional 50,000 points after you spend a total of $5,000 in purchases on the Card in the first 6 months
+- Hilton Honors American Express Card – Earn 100,000 Hilton Honors bonus points after you spend $1,000 in purchases on the card in the first three months of card membership.
+Plus, you can earn up to $100 in statement credits on eligible purchases made on the card at any of the Hilton family hotels in the first 12 months of membership.
+Terms apply.

-- Hilton Honors American Express Surpass® Card – 130,000 Hilton Honors Bonus Points after you use your new card to make $2,000 in eligible purchases within the first 3 months of card membership.
-Terms Apply.
+- Hilton Honors American Express Surpass® Card – Earn 130,000 Hilton Honors bonus points after you spend $2,000 in purchases on the card in the first three months of card membership.
+Terms apply.

 - Hilton Honors American Express Aspire Card – 150,000 Hilton points after spending $4,000 on purchases within the first three months of account opening.
 Terms Apply.